djagerif/sunsynk-power-flow-card-ve/README.md

 ### Battery
 Note: This card will always display battery power as a positive number regardless of your sensor value.
 The animated dot will change direction depending on the charging or discharging state.
 The `invert_power` attribute can be used to reverse direction if needed by your sensor.

-Note: `tail_current` looks is only active when `use_victron` flag is set and works in conjunction with the Inverter `Absorbtion` state.

 | Attribute | Requirement |Default | Description |
 | --- | --- | --- |--- |
 |energy: | **Required** | `15960` | Total Battery Energy in Wh (e.g. 3 x 5.32kWh = 15960).
 If set to `hidden` the remaining battery runtime will be hidden|